 Our major competitors include, but are not limited to, online game operators in China.
-These include Tencent Holdings Limited (which operates CrossFire, League of Legends and Dungeon & Fighter), Shanda Games Limited (which operates Woool, Mir II and Dragon Nest), NetEase, Inc. (which operates Fantasy Westward Journey, World of Warcraft and Hearthstone: Heroes of Warcraft), Giant Interactive Group Inc. (which operates ZT Online and Passion Leads Army Online), Changyou.com Limited (which operates Dragon Oath 3D and The Legend of Qin II), Perfect World Co., Ltd. (which operates Perfect World II, Zhu Xian3 and DOTA2).
+These include Tencent Holdings Limited (which operates CrossFire, League of Legends and Dungeon & Fighter), NetEase, Inc. (which operates Onmyoji, Knives Out), Happy-elements Inc. (which operates Anipop).